FedorReznik/ui-patterns-lecture/README.md

     }
 }
 ```
-As you can see we are instantiating the `CatFeederDriver` and calling `Feed` method in button click event handler - `btnFeedCatOnClick`, then we are calling notification methods in continuation on UI-thread, avoiding `async void` signature and adhering to STA nature of desktop apps.
+&nbsp;&nbsp;&nbsp;&nbsp;As you can see we are instantiating the `CatFeederDriver` and calling `Feed` method in button click event handler - `btnFeedCatOnClick`, then we are calling notification methods in continuation on UI-thread, avoiding `async void` signature and adhering to STA nature of desktop apps.
 Simple.
 Effective.
 Quick.
 Or...?

 ### 2.3 Here comes the issues

+&nbsp;&nbsp;&nbsp;&nbsp;Let's take a closer look on our code and try to answer is it easy to test?
+Unfortunately it is not, cause to right a test we need to instantiate our form in the correct environment e.g. in STA adapter.
+More over we cannot separately test the logic - basically only end to end testing is possible.
+Now even if we want to create e2e test we will ought to use either some reflection to call private `btnFeedCatOnClick` method or use some kind of UI-automation tools, which are notorious for their instability.
+So the only reasonable solution is to have manual QA team which will test it.
+&nbsp;&nbsp;&nbsp;&nbsp;TOD: describe two issues

 ## 3. Moving to patterns